 Monash commanded the 4th Infantry Brigade at Gallipoli and in 1916 was given command of the 3rd Australian Division.
 In 1918 John Monash was promoted to Lieutenant General and Commander of the Australian Corps.
 His military reputation reached new heights with the success of the Battle of Le Hamel followed by a succession of victories that culminated in the breaking of the Hindenburg Line and Armistice.
 In August 1918 John Monash was knighted in the field by King George V – the first time in 200 years that a British monarch had honoured a commander in such a way.

-Cecil Malthus – 12th (Nelson) Company, Canterbury Infantry Battalion, NZEF
+Cecil Malthus – 12th (Nelson) Co., Canterbury Infantry Battalion, NZEF

 Great-grandson, Nigel Malthus, remembers his brave grand-father Cecil Malthus who enlisted in the New Zealand Expeditionary Force and departed Albany for the battlefields in late-1914.